Experiencing the Magic of Salzburg in Winter

 As Salzburg’s most famous resident, Mozart’s legacy can be seen all over the Austrian city.
 Whether you’re a classical music enthusiast or just slightly curious about the composer’s early life, there’s an attraction of every kind to satiate your appetite.

-Both Mozart’s birthplace and later childhood home can be toured as part of your Salzburg Card admissions, and then there are the numerous Mozart concerts, the Mozarteum and the Mozart House to discover.
+Both Mozart’s birthplace and later childhood home can be toured as part of your tour of the city, and then there are the numerous Mozart concerts, the Mozarteum and the Mozart House to discover!

 Don’t forget to take in the Mozart Monument either.
 It’s housed on the hills behind the Capuchin Monastery (see the next point).